Hurricane-Proof your Roof: Insurance, Inventories and Adjusters

 Loretta L. Worters, vice president of the Insurance Information Institute agrees that water damage can be tricky.
 "Homeowner's covers wind," she said.
 "There is some coverage for water, but that depends on the circumstances."

 Therefore, it is important to not only determine the type of water damage that is covered by your policy, but whether or not you have flood insurance as well.
 This type of insurance is generally provided by the federal government's National Flood Insurance Programs (go to FloodSmart.gov for more info), which is administered by many insurance companies offering homeowner's coverage.
 "Flood policies are fairly plain vanilla," said Pulliam.
 "They cover the water issues for the most part."

 Worters adds that it is also very important to make sure that you have the right amount of coverage.
 "You need enough insurance to rebuild your home and to replace all of your personal belongings," she said.
 "If you have made a major alteration or improvement to your home or have made significant purchases, notify your insurance agent so that the increased value is reflected in your policy."

 What documentation do I need now to be prepared for the worse?

 Both Pulliam and Worters said it is important to create some accounting of the value of your home and the possessions in it.
 This could be as simple as a list written on a legal pad with some photos, but probably should be more detailed and kept in a remote and/or safe place.

 "A home inventory will help ensure that you have purchased enough insurance to replace your personal possessions," said Worters.
 "It can also speed the claims process and substantiate losses for income tax purposes.
 A detailed home inventory is also helpful should you need to apply for disaster aid."

-The Insurance Information Institute provides free Web-based software at KnowYourStuff.org, which allows users to create organized lists of possessions, include digital photos, and save scanned receipts.
+The Insurance Information Institute provides instructions on how to start a home inventory here, including how to create organized lists of possessions, take digital photos, and save scanned receipts.

 What about the Deductable?